Nero: Boudica's uprising

-In Britannia (Britain) in 59AD, Prasutagus, leader of the Iceni tribe and a client king of Rome during Claudius' reign, had died.
+In Britannia (Britain) in AD 59, Prasutagus, leader of the Iceni tribe and a client king of Rome during Claudius' reign, had died.
 The client state arrangement was unlikely to survive following the death of Claudius.
 The will of the Iceni tribal King Prasutagus, leaving control of the Iceni to his daughters, was denied.
 When the Roman procurator Catus Decianus scourged Prasutagus' wife Boudica and raped her daughters, the Iceni revolted.
-They were joined by the Celtic Trinovantes tribe and their uprising became the most significant provincial rebellion of the 1st centuryAD.
+They were joined by the Celtic Trinovantes tribe and their uprising became the most significant provincial rebellion of the 1st century AD.
 Under Queen Boudica, the towns of Camulodunum (Colchester), Londinium (London) and Verulamium (St. Albans) were burned, and a substantial body of Roman legion infantry were eliminated.
 The governor of the province, Gaius Suetonius Paulinus, assembled his remaining forces and defeated the Britons.
 Although order was restored for some time, Nero considered abandoning the province.
 Julius Classicianus replaced the former procurator, Catus Decianus, and Classicianus advised Nero to replace Paulinus who continued to punish the population even after the rebellion was over.
 Nero decided to adopt a more lenient approach by appointing a new governor, Petronius Turpilianus.

 Peace with Parthia

 Nero began preparing for war in the early years of his reign, after the Parthian king Vologeses set his brother Tiridates on the Armenian throne.
-Around 57AD and 58AD Domitius Corbulo and his legions advanced on Tiridates and captured the Armenian capital Artaxata.
+Around AD 57 and AD 58 Domitius Corbulo and his legions advanced on Tiridates and captured the Armenian capital Artaxata.
 Tigranes was chosen to replace Tiridates on the Armenian throne.
 When Tigranes attacked Adiabene, Nero had to send further legions to defend Armenia and Syria from Parthia.

 The Roman victory came at a time when the Parthians were troubled by revolts; when this was dealt with they were able to devote resources to the Armenian situation.
 A Roman army under Paetus surrendered under humiliating circumstances and though both Roman and Parthian forces withdrew from Armenia, it was under Parthian control.
-The triumphal arch for Corbulo's earlier victory was part-built when Parthian envoys arrived in 63 AD to discuss treaties.
+The triumphal arch for Corbulo's earlier victory was part-built when Parthian envoys arrived in AD 63 to discuss treaties.
 Given imperium over the eastern regions, Corbulo organised his forces for an invasion but was met by this Parthian delegation.
 An agreement was thereafter reached with the Parthians: Rome would recognize Tiridates as king of Armenia, only if he agreed to receive his diadem from Nero.
-A coronation ceremony was held in Italy 66AD.
+A coronation ceremony was held in Italy AD 66.
 Dio reports that Tiridates said "I have come to you, my God, worshiping you as Mithras."
 Shotter says this parallels other divine designations that were commonly applied to Nero in the East including "The New Apollo" and "The New Sun".
 After the coronation, friendly relations were established between Rome and the eastern kingdoms of Parthia and Armenia.
 Artaxata was temporarily renamed Neroneia.